The cotorsion pair generated by the Gorenstein projective modules and $\lambda$-pure-injective modules: Completeness of the Gorenstein projective cotorsion pair and -pure-injective modules

 \begin{proof} By \cite[Theorem~3.4]{Saroch15}, there exists a free $R$-module $F$ such that all projective $R$-modules belong to $\Prod(F)$.
 Consider a regular $\mathcal L_{\mu\omega}$-compact cardinal $\lambda$ with $\mu>|F|$.
 It follows from \cite[Proposition~2.1]{Saroch20} that a system of $R$-linear equations with parameters in $F$ has a solution in $F$ provided that each its subsystem of cardinality $<\lambda$ has a solution in $F$, i.e.\ $F$ is a $\lambda$-pure-injective module.\footnote{In fact, each module $M$ with $|M|<\mu$ is $\lambda$-pure-injective in this case by the cited proposition; in analogy with the well-known result that finite (not just finitely generated, but finite!) modules are pure-injective.} Consequently all modules in $\Prod(F)$, projective ones in particular, are $\lambda$-pure-injective as well. \end{proof}

 \begin{remark} The large cardinal assumption of the proposition above is satisfied, if there exists a proper class of strongly compact cardinals, i.e.\ regular uncountable cardinals $\kappa$ which are $\mathcal L_{\kappa\omega}$-compact.
-This, in turn, follows from the famous (and much stronger) Vop\v enka's Principle. \end{remark}
+This, in turn, follows from the famous (and much stronger) Vop\v{e}nka's Principle. \end{remark}

+We are ready to provide the promised consistency result concerning the completeness of Gorenstein projective cotorsion pair over any ring.
+Unfortunately, we were unable to get rid of the additional large-cardinal assumption.
+It might be the case that the result is independent of ZFC, similarly as what Whitehead problem turned out to be.
+This Gorenstein setting seems to be a lot more intricate though.